lizmarques/ai_microservices_application/README.md

 ### **Scenario 1 – Low Load (10 Concurrent Users)**

-This baseline test evaluated latency and overhead under light traffic.
+This baseline test evaluated latency and overhead under light traffic, running for 5 minutes with a spawn rate of 1 user per second.
 The system processed requests smoothly, maintaining an average total latency **below 1.5 seconds** with **no failed requests**.
 The API Gateway introduced minimal overhead (<100ms), and REST communication proved efficient.